mozilla/uniffi-rs/uniffi-bindgen-kotlin-jni/README.md

 `cargo run -p [bindgen-binary-crate-name] bindings src:[library-crate-name] [out-dir]`

+## Differences from `uniffi-bindgen`

+Records and enums that store objects no longer implement the `Disposable` interface.
+All objects are freed automatically during normal garbage collections.
+See ADR-0008 for the reasoning.

 ## Extra requriments compared to the normal macro code

 * All exported items must be `pub`.
 This includes types, fields, functions, etc.